blackravenltd/dojo/README.md

 ## Costs

 The course is offered at NZD $100 per student per session.
-A maximum of two merit (scholarship) places will be offered at each session, not to exceed 6 students in total.
+A maximum of two merit (scholarship) places will be offered at each session, these students will be welcome at no charge.
 Selection of merit students shall be at the discretion of the tutors, and their decision is final.

 ## Exclusion